AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

         UE_LOG(LogAccelByteEcommerceTest, Fatal, TEXT("Error.
 Code: %d, Reason: %s"), ErrorCode, *ErrorMessage) }));
 ```
-See AccelByte::Api::Item::GetItemsByCriteria().
+See `AccelByte::Api::Item::GetItemsByCriteria()`.

 #### Search Items
-Search items by keyword in title, description and long description from published store.
+Search items by keyword in title, description and long description from a published store.
 Language constrained.
-If item does not exist in the specified region, default region item will be returned.
+If the item does not exist in the specified region, the default region item will be returned.

 ```cpp
 FString Language = TEXT("en");